kennethlng/tictactoe-multiplayer-server/README.md

 ## `onMatchUpdated`

 Each time a match is updated with new marks, the `onMatchUpdated` trigger function runs the backend game logic to determine whose turn it is next and whether a winner has been identified.

+## Contact

+If you have any questions or concerns, message me on [Twitter](https://twitter.com/kennethlng) or email me at hello@kennethlng.com.